pmem/pmem.github.io/about/index.md

 This open source project is dedicated to making _persistent memory programming_ easier for application developers.
+Most of the activity is
-Over time, we hope to host several libraries, examples, and documents related to persistent memory.
-Current activity is focused on the [Persistent Memory Development Kit](/pmdk/), which builds on the programming model for persistent memory recommended by the [SNIA NVM Programming Technical Workgroup](http://snia.org/nvmp).
+focused on the [Persistent Memory Development Kit](/pmdk/), which builds on the programming model for persistent memory recommended by the [SNIA NVM Programming Technical Workgroup](http://snia.org/nvmp).